Jiang Qing: First Lady

-After the founding of the People's Republic of China in 1949, Jiang Qing became the nation's first lady.
-However, her role was concealed from the general public in China or beyond throughout the 1950s.
-During the 1950s, Jiang Qing left a generally favourable impression on those who interacted with her.
-In 1949, after Soong Ching-ling attended the founding ceremony in Beijing and returned to Shanghai, Mao Zedong sent Jiang Qing to see her off at the train station.
+After the founding of the People's Republic of China in 1949, Jiang became the nation's first lady.
+However, her role was concealed from the general public in China and beyond before the 1960s.
+Jiang also left a generally favourable impression on those who interacted with her.
+In 1949, after Soong Ching-ling, the widow of Sun Yat-sen, attended the founding ceremony in Beijing and returned to Shanghai, Mao sent Jiang to see her off at the train station.
 It is said that Soong later remarked that Jiang was "polite and likeable."
 In 1956, Soong hosted Indonesian President Sukarno at a banquet in Shanghai, where Jiang and Liu Shaoqi’s wife, Wang Guangmei, were also present.
 Soong reportedly praised Jiang for her refined manners and tasteful attire.
-During their conversation, Jiang even asked Soong to encourage Mao to wear a tie and suits, noting that Sun Yat-sen often did so and suggesting that foreigners found the simplicity of Chinese officials' clothing too monotonous.
+During their conversation, Jiang even asked Soong to encourage Mao to wear a suit and tie, noting that Sun Yat-sen often did so and suggesting that foreigners found the simplicity of Chinese officials' clothing too monotonous.